| |

 own mutually acceptable agreements in a confidential setting.

-The mediator assists the spouses in negotiating but doesn't
+The mediator assists the participants in negotiating but doesn't

 make any decisions for them.
 The mediator helps participants